Update for Parents:

 P.E No contact sports will take place until restrictions are lifted P.E will be taught once a week outside or in the big hall, depending on the weather.

-Music No music/singing will take place due to increased risk of transmission
+Music No music/singing will take place but will follow a risk assessment to ensure safety

 RSHE All pupils will be taught the mental health and well-being unit of the new Relationship and Health Education in the first half of autumn term